joelouthan/Theologicus/src/genesis/genesis01-1.md

 ### Before we even came about, God had everything he needed--he was not in need of anything more

->John 10:25-30 (CSB) “I did tell you and you don’t believe,” Jesus answered them.
+>John 10:25-30 “I did tell you and you don’t believe,” Jesus answered them.
 “The works that I do in my Father’s name testify about me.
 But you don’t believe because you are not of my sheep.
 My sheep hear my voice, I know them, and they follow me.
 I give them eternal life, and they will never perish.
 No one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all.
 No one is able to snatch them out of the Father’s hand.
 I and the Father are one.”

->John 17:1-5 (CSB) Jesus spoke these things, looked up to heaven, and said, “Father, the hour has come.
+>John 17:1-5 Jesus spoke these things, looked up to heaven, and said, “Father, the hour has come.
 Glorify your Son so that the Son may glorify you, since you gave him authority over all people, so that he may give eternal life to everyone you have given him.
 This is eternal life: that they may know you, the only true God, and the one you have sent —Jesus Christ.
 I have glorified you on the earth by completing the work you gave me to do.
 Now, Father, glorify me in your presence with that glory I had with you before the world existed.

 To say "relationship" and "community" to describe the Triune God does not do it justice.
 It feels incomplete--I think mostly so because here on earth, we have never experienced perfect relationships and community with one another.
 Those concepts and words are marred, tainted and infected with sin and wickedness.